 According to the World Health Organisation (WHO) classification (last modified in the year 2016), brain cancers are described as high-grade (III and IV) tumours of the Central Nervous System (CNS).
 A brain tumour is a condition that can affect people of any gender, age, size, colour or geographical location however the stage and type of it might differ from person to person.
-Although doctors and researchers are trying to understand the genetics and treatment options for brain cancers, facts of brain cancers can help you to diagnose and treat it.
+Although doctors and researchers are trying to understand the genetics and brain cancer treatment, brain cancers facts can help you to diagnose and treat it.
 Dr Sunil Furtado, Senior Consultant, Neurosurgery, Cytecare Hospitals shares ten must-know facts about brain cancer.

-Fact 2: Unlike popular belief that brain cancers are a common occurrence in India, the incidence of brain cancers is found to be extremely rare in India.
-Only two or three out of 1,00,000 people are affected accounting for less than 2% of a total number of malignancies diagnosed.
+Unlike popular belief that brain cancers are a common occurrence in India, the incidence of brain cancers is found to be extremely rare in India.
+Only two or three out of 1,00,000 people are affected accounting for less than 2% of the total number of malignancies diagnosed.

-Fact 5: One of the most common symptoms of brain tumours is increasing severity of headaches, which is more severe in the morning.
+One of the most common brain tumors symptoms is increasing severity of headaches, which is more severe in the morning.
 Other common symptoms of brain cancer include weakness in the hands and legs, loss of balance while walking, blurred vision, seizures or fits, memory loss, vomiting and sudden shifts in mood or personality.
 If you experience any of these symptoms, do consult a doctor immediately.
 However, bear in the mind that these symptoms are not always indicative of brain tumours unless confirmed by radiological tests.

-Fact 6: If you doctor speculates a brain tumour, clinical tests are recommended to assess the neurological system.
+If your doctor speculates a brain tumour, clinical tests are recommended to assess the neurological system.
 The doctor will also advise a CT scan, followed by various types of MRI scans to diagnose the grade of the cancers.
 To identify the aggressiveness of the tumour, examination of the tumour tissue is done through a biopsy or tumour excision.
-This typically requires opening of the skull and removal of the tumour surgically.
-Read about 6 common tests to determine your risk of cancer!
+This typically requires the opening of the skull and removal of the tumour surgically.

-Fact 8: The treatment of brain tumour depends on the type/grade of the cancer, age and general fitness.
+Brain tumor treatment depends on the type/grade of the cancer, age and general fitness.
 For grade I and II brain tumours, surgical removal may suffice which will reduce the size of the tumour and curb symptoms.
 In the case of more malignant tumours (Grade III and IV), radiation therapy and chemotherapy are used to kill the remaining cancerous cells.
 Chemotherapy could be done either orally or IV (through a vein).
-The higher the grade of the tumour, poorer the survival.
+The higher the grade of the tumour, the poorer the survival.
 Grade IV tumours have a median survival of 15 months.
-Read more on what types of cancer respond well to chemotherapy?

 Awareness of patient and family members is mandatory for brain cancers since it can affect regardless of age, sex or history.
 Stay equipped to diagnose this disease early for faster treatment and better mitigation.